Worlds Smallest PLC's

 PLCs in the world and if they are worth the effort of writing a program... or not?

-Let's have a look objectively at some of the small PLC's in the world to see if they have good practical use or if they're just a nice toy.
-Are they worth the effort of putting a program in or would it be better to use relay on small control circuits?
+Let us have a look at some of the smallest PLC's in the world to see if they have good practical and a rightful place in the automation arena.
+Or if they're just a nice toy to flash lights and ring bells!
+Are they worth the effort of sitting down and putting a program in, or would it be better to use relays on the smaller control circuits?

-One of the smallest PLC's has to be this one.
-But I don't think the title is a clear cut thing, but this one by Mitsubishi definitely qualifies as a contender.
+One of the smaller PLC's has to be this one in the picture above.
+But I don't think the title of 'the smallest PLC' is a clear cut thing, but this one by Mitsubishi definitely qualifies as a contender.
+For its size it is absolutely packed with power and features.

 Yes yes I know there are smaller devices that are classed as PLC's but they're not boxed up as neatly as this Mitsubishi.
 Omron produce a similar item.
 So there are bound to be more from other manufacturers.